 Doing good deeds in a group can increase our collective consciousness.
-A good company will help us on the spiritual path.
+Good company will help us on the spiritual path.
 A person might make a show of deprecating himself, stating all the time how deficient he is.
 He says how he does no good works and how his deeds are not enough.
 What he means by all this is to make a display of his humility.
 It makes it easier to do good because we can help each other and be more effective in our actions.
 Allah says:

 مَنْ جَاءَ بِالْحَسَنَةِ فَلَهُ خَيْرٌ مِنْهَا وَهُمْ مِنْ فَزَعٍ يَوْمَئِذٍ آمِنُونَ وَمَنْ جَاءَ بِالسَّيِّئَةِ فَكُبَّتْ وُجُوهُهُمْ فِي النَّارِ هَلْ تُجْزَوْنَ إِلَّا مَا كُنتُمْ تَعْمَلُونَ.